mvied/wordpress-https/readme.txt

 = 3.2.1 =
 * Added Network settings for multisite installations.
 * Bug Fix - Elements should now be properly secured by the file extension check in the Parser.
+* Bug Fix - Pages being redirected should no longer always redirect to index.php for some server configurations.
 * Bug Fix - FORCE_SSL_ADMIN option should no longer cause redirect loops if the ssl_admin setting is set to false.
 = 3.2 =
 * Added domain mapping.
 Domain mapping allows you to map external domains that host their HTTPS content on a different domain.